metal1kmonk3y/clusterWebsite/README.md

 Start with the *title* and *description* as always at **json/architecture.json**.

 #### Specifications Table
-This table is slightly different since both the key and values are employed.
+This table is slightly different since both the key and values are used.
 Therefore, editing the *specifications* in **json/architecture.json** is done by adding/deleting keys and values in pairs.
 Furthermore, there may be as many *specifications* as needed but they must have unique keys.

 #### Gallery
 For the gallery the *subtitle* is used as the title.
 The *nodes* array contains info about each node.
 They each have a *name*, an array of *specs* (this can be as long as needed), and *img* attribute (which takes the image path).
 The text inside the gallery buttons can be modified in *buttons*.